-A bachelor's degree from a regionally accredited institution is the minimum requirement for admission.
+A bachelor's degree is the minimum requirement for admission.
 Students who have earned a bachelor's degree outside of the United States may need to submit a copy of a foreign credential evaluation from World Education Services (WES), a member of the National Association of Credential Evaluators (NACES), or an equivalent service that performs a foreign credit evaluation in order to confirm it is equivalent to a United States bachelor's degree or greater.